TheCahyag/MinecraftAnimation/README.md

 # Minecraft Animations
 Author: TheCahyag
 Start Date: 7/20/17
-Objective: To create a intuitive tool that allows for the creation of frame based animations in Minecraft.
+Objective: To create an intuitive tool that allows for the creation of frame-based animations in Minecraft.
-Description: The plugin has been developed using the SpongeAPI and currently only supports uses on SpongeVanilla (Although currently in a semi-working state -- see plugin state below).
-The plugin's purpose is to easily (hopefully) create frame based animations in Minecraft within a static 3D sub space (possibly a dynamic subspace in the far future), allowing users to easily (hopefully) edit individual frames leading to an animation.
+Description: The plugin has been developed using the SpongeAPI and currently only supports use on SpongeVanilla (Although currently in a semi-working state -- see plugin state below).
+The plugin's purpose is to easily (hopefully) create frame-based animations in Minecraft within a static 3D sub space (possibly a dynamic subspace in the far future), allowing users to easily (hopefully) edit individual frames leading to an animation.

 ## Current State of the Plugin
 It works as intended with small animations.

-With the way I'm serializing and un-serializing data there is a problem when I un-serialize data that is over 4096 chars long.
+With the way I'm serializing and unserializing data there is a problem when I unserializing  data that is over 4096 chars long.
 Anything shorter then this works fine.
 What this means for you is that the animations you can create are severely limited.
-I have been able to run a small 1x3x5 animation with 5 frames and not had any problems.
+I have been able to run a small 1x3x5 animation with 5 frames and had not had any problems.
 If you receive a "Mark Invalid" exception in the console, that means you have exceeded 4096 chars worth of data.